Neology92/cdv-ria-project/README.md

 The final project for cdv RIA course.

-Front-end implemented with Angular Web Framework Backend REST API is build with Elixir and Phoenix Framework + PostgreSQL
+Front-end implemented with Angular Web Framework.
+Backend REST API is build with Elixir and Phoenix Framework + PostgreSQL